ApaloMcCrae/YouChef/README.md

 The app utilizes AJAX and JSON to fetch recipe information from sites all over the web.
+It is built using HTML, CSS, and JavaScript with jQuery lending a hand here and there.